vivi77/ECS/ECS.md

 ## How to create a System for this ECS ?

-To create a valid System, the System needs to inherit from the interface IS.
+To create a valid System, the System **MUST** to inherit from the interface IS.
 A class template CRTPS<> is also provided that already implements some logics related to the ECS operations.
 I recommend to make your System inherits from this class template first.
+Your class **MUST** can only have a constructor which takes as parameter a `lel::ecs::CoreProxy&` object.
+This object is essential if you need to do anything that handle Core (Fire Events, create Entities, ...).
+If you want your System to listen to Events, it MUST inherits from `IEListener` and makes its method `isListener()` should return `true`.
+To identify which events has been broadcast you can just check their IDs with `<ExpectedEvent>::getEventID()`.

-### General advices
+### General advices for System creation

 Be careful of **global variables and static class members**.
 **On Linux AND with g++** if those are exported, these variables can be flaged as a **STB\_GNU\_UNIQUE** symbol.
 If it happens then your system **cannot be reloaded** because `dlclose` will not unload the library code because of this symbol.
 It means that the System behavior cannot be changed at runtime (you will have to restart the program).
+Other situations may lead to this but I do not know what are these but you can check it with the command `readelf -Ws <your library>`.

 ### When using the class template CRTPS<>